oshyTheVll/rikaA/README.md

 and before running .bat make sure you run this command on the cmd: npm install discord.js dotenv

+and make sure you have node.js downloaded and if not you can download it from their official website.

 hope you like it..